|

 - EDERNE:

-Feminine variant of unisex Eder, meaning
+Feminine form of Basque unisex Eder, meaning

 - EDIE:

-Pet form of English Edith, meaning "fortune and
+Pet form of English Edith, meaning

 - EDILTRUDIS: